A Syntax for Strictly Associative and Unital $\infty$-Categories: A Decision Procedure for Cattsua

-To define a reduction for \Cattsua, we define a reduction relation on terms, types and substitutions by mutual induction, and write these reductions \(\Gamma \vdash \_ \leadsto \_\) with appropriate pieces of syntax replacing the underscores.
-The rules for the single step reduction are given in \cref{fig:red-rules}.
-We write the reflexive transitive closure \(\Gamma \vdash \_ \leadsto^* \_\).
-It is a simple manipulation to show that definitional equality on \Cattsua is the symmetric transitive reflexive closure of single step reduction.
+To define a reduction for \Cattsua, we define a reduction relation on terms, types and substitutions by mutual induction, and write these reductions \(\Gamma \vdash \_ \leadsto \_\) with appropriate pieces of syntax replacing the underscores with the reflexive transitive closure written \(\Gamma \vdash \_ \leadsto^* \_\).
+The structural rules for the single step reduction are given in \cref{fig:red-rules} to which we add disc removal, endo-coherence removal on non-identities, and insertion where the head term is not an identity or disc and the inserted argument is either a standard composite or an identity.
+Not allowing head reductions on identities is crucial for termination and the restriction of insertion simplifies the confluence proof and is justified by the following lemma.